formsandflows/PACo/Components/PACo_Log_A.md

 | Text | The text. |

 The properies "Image", "ImagePadding" and "Text" can updated with the custom property "cmp_Update" using the ID of a log item.

+The collection with log items can be reset with the custom property "cmp_Reset".

 ### cmp_TextStyling
 This custom property is of data type "Record" and has the following properties: